 Visualize yourself tapping into the living energy part of the tree, part of the Earth, part of the Universe.
 Enjoy the moment.
 Give thanks to the oxygen the tree provides.
 Last, listen and spend some quiet time.
 Breathe with the tree.
 Allow the mind to be calm.

 Using the tree grounding technique unlocks the healing power of nature.
 It connects us with the source of the Earth’s energy.
-Take some time to practice this technique and feel the transformative power of trees.
+Take some time to practice this technique and feel the natural power of trees.

 Preparation for The Shamanic Journey